This recipe to make Artichoke Pesto includes: artichoke hearts, parley leaves, basil, thyme, lemon, walnuts, parmesan cheese, olive oil, and salt.

-One great thing about living in such close proximity to the Atlantic Ocean and having a brother in law who is a fisherman on a scallop boat is that I get than my fair share of fresh fish and seafood.
+One great thing about living in such close proximity to the Atlantic Ocean and having a brother in law who is a fisherman on a scallop boat is that I get more than my fair share of fresh fish and seafood.

 The possibilities are limitless.
 Kale, spinach or mustard greens would also be great.

-A functioning sustainable kitchen relishes a challenge, be it using up leftovers creatively, finding just one way to use zucchini, or recycling bones and veggie scraps into stock.
+A functioning sustainable kitchen relishes a challenge, be it using up leftovers creatively, finding just one more way to use zucchini, or recycling bones and veggie scraps into stock.

-When I (Nicole this week) was young and fresh out of college, I wanted to learn to be a better co.
+When I (Nicole this week) was young and fresh out of college, I wanted to learn to be a better cook.
 I turned to recipes as road maps for learning exotic dishes as well as new techniques.
 Later on, I myself would become a recipe developer, an endeavor I found endlessly creative.
 I never knew […]

 Lisa Bell has adored mushrooms her entire life.
 If not feeling well, this dish is what she requests as a restorative.